Susi Kentikian: 2011–2016

-Kentikian again defended her WIBF Flyweight title on 26 March 2011 against Ana Arrazola.
+Kentikian again defended her WIBF flyweight title on 26 March 2011 against Ana Arrazola.
 She won at least seven rounds on each of the judges' scorecards on her way to a unanimous decision victory.
 Arrazola received a one-point deduction in the sixth round, as Kentikian remained the WIBF champion.
-Later in the year, Kentikian scored another unanimous decision win on 21 October, this time against Teeraporn Pannimit of Thailand, to retain her WIBF, WBA and WBO Female Flyweight titles.
+Later in the year, Kentikian scored another unanimous decision win on 21 October, this time against Teeraporn Pannimit, to retain her WBA, WBO, and WIBF titles.
 She maintained control of the fight throughout en route to a lopsided victory.

-Undefeated with 29 wins (including 16 by knockout), Kentikian next attempted to defend her WIBF and WBO Female Flyweight titles on 16 May 2012 in Frankfurt, Germany against Melissa McMorrow.
+Undefeated with 29 wins (including 16 by knockout), Kentikian next attempted to defend her WBO and WIBF flyweight titles on 16 May 2012 in Frankfurt, Germany, against Melissa McMorrow.
 Kentikian lost via majority decision with scores of 95–95, 94–96 and 94–96, the first time she was defeated as a professional.
-The WBA Female title was not defended in that fight, so Kentikian remained that organization's champion.
-On 1 December, American Carina Moreno challenged her for the WBA title in Düsseldorf.
+The WBA title was not on the line in, so Kentikian remained that organization's champion.
+On 1 December, Carina Moreno challenged her for the WBA title in Düsseldorf.
 Kentikian sought to utilize a brawling style against Moreno, but was frequently hit by Moreno's punches while moving forward.
-The fight was decided by majority decision after 10 rounds: one judge gave Kentikian a four-point advantage, but the other two had Moreno ahead by identical 96–94 margins as she claimed the WBA Female Flyweight championship.
+The fight was decided by majority decision after 10 rounds: one judge gave Kentikian a four-point advantage, but the other two had Moreno ahead by identical 96–94 margins as she claimed the WBA title.
 Kentikian suffered her second consecutive loss.